mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

 ### Local preparations

+- check the readme file for the suggested repository structure.

 - clone the GIN G-Node/BCCN_Conference repository.
 It contains all required configs, templates and assets to populate the required poster gallery wiki pages.
-- Note: a full `gin get-content` is not required for now; PDF files from previous conferences are kept in the annex, but are not necessary.
+- Note: a full `gin get-content` is not required for now; PDF files from previous conferences are kept in the annex, but these can be excluded for the time being.

   ```bash
   gin get G-Node/BCCN_Conference
   REPO_ROOT=$(pwd)/BCCN_Conference
   ```

 - copy `BC-latest` to a new directory in the BCCN_Conference repository.
-This directory will archive any changes made to the gallery service config files, templates and assets, any changes to the gallery content scripts and provides a staging ground and an archive for the gallery content.
+This new directory will archive any changes made to the gallery service config files, templates and assets, any changes to the gallery content scripts and provides a staging ground and an archive for the gallery content.

   ```bash
   # adjust the CONFERENCE_SHORT value to reflect the current years' conference e.g. BC22